• Home

 About the Group

-The RRA working group comprises 25 members from 23 organisations across the globe.
+The RRA working group comprises 30 members from 23 countries across the globe.
 The group’s membership includes representation from every region of the GRC, ensuring a worldwide perspective and outreach among global funders.

 Members of the Group